Movement as Medicine

 Acupuncture lowers the pain threshold and provides real relief, making movement more accessible for patients who previously could not exercise because of pain.
 In practice, it is used as a 'launch ramp': regular sessions open a window of less pain within which the patient starts physical activity.
 Over time, exercise begins to sustain part of the relief, reducing dependence on acupuncture.

-In severe acute flares (exacerbation), it may be necessary to temporarily reduce intensity — but not stop completely.
-Maintaining some light activity (short walk, gentle stretching) prevents worsening of deconditioning and avoids reinforcing the avoidance cycle.
-Individual physician guidance is fundamental to define what is safe during flares of the specific condition.
+During severe acute flares (exacerbations), you may need to temporarily reduce intensity — but not stop completely.
+Keeping some light activity (a short walk, gentle stretching) prevents worsening deconditioning and avoids reinforcing the avoidance cycle.
+Individualized physician guidance is essential to define what's safe during flares of a specific condition.

-Yes — aerobic and strengthening exercise have level I evidence for fibromyalgia, with multiple meta-analyses demonstrating significant reduction in pain, fatigue, and improvement of function.
-The challenge is that patients with fibromyalgia have impaired EIH and may initially have more exacerbations with exercise.
-Very gradual progression and acupuncture support facilitate the process.
+Yes — aerobic and strength exercise have level I evidence for fibromyalgia, with multiple meta-analyses showing significant reductions in pain and fatigue, and improved function.
+The challenge is that fibromyalgia patients have impaired EIH and may initially experience more flares with exercise.
+Very gradual progression and acupuncture support smooth the process.

-Contrary to what many fear, adequate exercise does not worsen arthritis — it protects joints by strengthening the supporting musculature.
-Low-impact exercises (swimming, cycling, walking) are especially indicated for osteoarthritis and controlled rheumatoid arthritis.
+Contrary to common fears, appropriate exercise doesn't worsen arthritis — it protects joints by strengthening the supporting muscles.
+Low-impact activities (swimming, cycling, walking) are especially well-suited for osteoarthritis and controlled rheumatoid arthritis.
 Excessive rest worsens joint stiffness and deconditioning.
 Medical supervision defines the safest modalities for each case.

-Signs to stop exercising and assess with a physician: pain that progressively worsens during exercise (not just initial discomfort); pain that persists more than 24-48 hours after exercise (disproportionate exacerbation); appearance of new radiation to limbs; sudden weakness or numbness; significant joint swelling; chest pain, shortness of breath, or dizziness during effort.
-These signs deserve evaluation before resuming.
+Signs to stop exercising and check in with a physician: pain that progressively worsens during exercise (not just initial discomfort); pain that lasts more than 24-48 hours after exercise (disproportionate flare); new radiation to the limbs; sudden weakness or numbness; significant joint swelling; chest pain, shortness of breath, or dizziness during effort.
+These signs warrant evaluation before resuming.